 “I’m just glad to be visiting,” she decided in the end.

 We spent the first day familiarizing ourselves with the castle and its grounds.
-Angelique gasped and then held her breath when we spotted a young deer.
+Angelique gasped and then held her breath when we spotted a fawn.
 She squeezed my hand as the delicate creature, poised, ready to flee, stared back at us.
-It must have recognized that we posed no threat because it turned slowly and wandered back into the trees.
-Even in that short time, and exposed only to the castle grounds, we could see why Ireland is called the Emerald Isle.
+It must have recognized that we posed no threat because it turned slowly and wandered back into the trees to join its mother.
+Even in that short time, and exposed only to the castle grounds, we could see why Ireland is known as the Emerald Isle.
 I’d never seen so much and such a rich color green.
-We enjoyed the day, but I sensed Angelique’s anxiety and excitement to walk in the places her family had.
+We enjoyed the day, but I sensed Angelique’s anxiety and excitement to tread the places her family had.

 We traveled approximately forty minutes to the seaside town of Tramore, where we wandered the beach and visited the small, nearby amusement park.
-We lunched in a pub and talked to locals, but none remembered any Bains.
-We learned that Tramore had been a fishing village until the mid-eighteen hundreds, before the arrival of the railway.
-Angelique wondered aloud whether some of her ancestors might have been fisherman.
+We lunched in a pub and chatted with locals.
+Sadly, none remembered any Bains.
+We learned that Tramore had been a fishing village until the mid-eighteen hundreds before the arrival of the railway.
+Angelique wondered aloud whether some of her ancestors might have been fishermen.
 “Most likely if they were here then, lass,” she was told.

-Next, we visited the Metal Man, an enormous cast iron structure erected to warn sailors of the dangerous shallow coastal waters.
-We sat on the cliff top, staring out at the ocean separating Ireland and Britain.
-We mused about the Bains who might have sailed and fished the waters.
+Next, we visited the Metal Man, an enormous cast-iron structure erected to warn sailors of the dangerous shallow coastal waters.
+We sat on the clifftop, staring out at the ocean separating Ireland and Britain and mused about the Bains who might have sailed and fished the waters.

 Angelique loved Tramore, but Ballyduff called to her.
 The undulating green of the gently rolling hills, the Blackwater River, she said, made her feel like she’d come home.
 We wandered through the place and found an old cemetery.
 At Angelique’s urging, we explored, and, as if preordained, we found several graves bearing the Bain name.
 Four were familiar to both Angelique and me.
 My information had come from Grace, but Angelique remembered Rory mentioning the names.
-Rory and Annis Bain, her great-grandparents rested side by side, and in another, nearby, section, we discovered the final resting places of her grandmother Ceit and her grandfather, Conor, who died eighteen months after his wife.
-Neither of us recognized the other Bains' names, but Angelique was saddened that three belonged to children less than two years old; two passed away before they’d lived a week.
+Rory and Annis Bain, her great-grandparents, rested side by side.
+In another nearby section, we discovered the final resting places of her grandmother Ceit and her grandfather, Conor, who died eighteen months after his wife.
+Neither of us recognized the other names, but Angelique was saddened that three belonged to children under two years old.
+Two passed away before they’d lived a week.

 “Sadly, many babies died in those days, Darling,” I consoled her.

 She wanted to return with flowers, and I promised we would.
-And that’s what we did earlier today, on our second and last trip to Ballyduff before we leave in the morning.
-I’d managed, since our last visit and with the help of the local priest, to arrange for someone to tend the Bain graves in exchange for an ongoing donation to his parish.
+And that’s what we did earlier today on our second and last trip to Ballyduff before departing the following morning.
+Since our first visit, with the help of a local priest, I’d managed to arrange for someone to tend the Bain graves in exchange for an ongoing donation to his parish.
 So, after Angelique and I placed her flowers, I told her about those arrangements.
-She thanked me tearfully I assured her there was no need.
-“They’re my family now too,” I said.
+She thanked me tearfully, and I assured her there was no need.
+“They’re my family now, too,” I said.

-The music ends, and I watch Angelique, smiling widely, speak to the dancers on either side of her before returning to me.
-Her face lights up with the most dazzling smile.
+And now, as the music ends, I watch Angelique, smiling happily as speak to the dancers on either side.
+She turns to me, and her face lights up with the most dazzling smile.

-“Well?” she challenges as I stand to greet her.
-I cup her exquisite face in both hands.
-'Onlookers be damned,' I think, as I lower my mouth to hers.
-She blushes deeply when the crowd around us applauds.
+“Well?” she challenges as she nears.
+I rise to greet her and cup her exquisite face in both hands.
+'Onlookers be damned,' I think, as capture her mouth in a searing kiss.
+Angelique blushes deeply when the crowd around us applauds.

 “Luck of the Irish,” I tell her.
 In the car on our way back to the castle, I admit that she is, indeed, Irish.

-In bed, later that night, Angelique lets out a wistful sigh.
+In bed later that night, Angelique sighs wistfully.
 “Our honeymoon’s nearly over.
 It’s been amazing.
 I couldn’t have dreamed up a better one; thank you, M’fhíorghrá.”

 “It’s been more than even I imagined, and I planned it.
-But Darling, it's not the places we’ve visited or the things we’ve seen that’s made it memorable.
-It’s been sharing it with you.
-And Angelique, our honeymoon will never be over; not until one of us is forced to leave this earth.”
+But Darling, it's not the places we’ve visited or the things we’ve seen that’s made it memorable. sharing it with you made it unforgettable.
+And Angelique, our honeymoon will never be over, not until one of us is forced to leave this earth.”

 Her eyes glisten.
 “It will start again when we meet up,” she whispers, pressing her lips to mine.